What is Hadoop?

 HADOOP ecosystem has a provision to replicate the input data on to other cluster nodes.
 That way, in the event of a cluster node failure, data processing can still proceed by using data stored on another cluster node.

 Typically, network bandwidth is an important factor to consider while forming any network.
-However, as measuring bandwidth could be difficult, in Hadoop, network is represented as a tree and distance between nodes of this tree (number of hops) is considered as important factor in the formation of Hadoop cluster.
-Here, distance between two nodes is equal to sum of their distance to their closest common ancestor.
+However, as measuring bandwidth could be difficult, in Hadoop, a network is represented as a tree and distance between nodes of this tree (number of hops) is considered as an important factor in the formation of Hadoop cluster.
+Here, the distance between two nodes is equal to sum of their distance to their closest common ancestor.

-Hadoop cluster consists of data center, the rack and the node which actually executes jobs.
+Hadoop cluster consists of a data center, the rack and the node which actually executes jobs.
 Here, data center consists of racks and rack consists of nodes.
-Network bandwidth available to processes varies depending upon location of the processes.
-That is, bandwidth available becomes lesser as we go away from-
+Network bandwidth available to processes varies depending upon the location of the processes.
+That is, the bandwidth available becomes lesser as we go away from-

 - Processes on the same node